-The 2016 Exhibitor Handbook is sponsored by advertising from local businesses, who we thank for their continued support!!
+The 2017 Exhibitors Handbook is sponsored by advertising from local businesses, who we thank for their continued support!!

-The continuing support of businesses, groups, individuals, friends and family enable the Walla Walla Frontier Days to have an awesome Special Awards Program to recognize the time, energy and hard work of our Exhibitors.
+The continuing support of businesses, groups, individuals, friends and family enable the Walla Walla Fair & Frontier Days to have an impressive Special Awards Program to recognize the time, energy and hard work of our Exhibitors.